 My current favorite method of performing running totals is using the so-called “Quirky Update” / “Pseudo-Cursor” method.
 However, there is plenty of controversy surrounding the use of this method, primarily centered around the need for following a list of rules – rules that are not documented in BOL.
-(Please see this article for how to perform running totals using the Quirky Update method, and for the rules necessary to achieve the proper results.)
+(Please see this article for how to perform running totals using the Quirky Update method and for the rules necessary to achieve the proper results.)

 Now that running totals are supported in “Denali” CTP3, I decided to test out the various methods of doing so.
-Using the environment setup and test code from the above article, I added in the various methods of doing running totals available in “Denali” CTP3.
+Using the environment setup and test code from the above article, I added the various methods of performing running totals available in “Denali” CTP3.
 (Code reprinted with permission of Jeff Moden.)

 When performing the running totals with the new OVER clause enhancements in “Denali”, it has 3 million to 18 million reads, vs. 8 thousand for the Quirky Update.
-This difference is reflected in the time each takes: the OVER clause enhancements are taking 22 – 75 seconds to perform the running totals, while the Quirky Update performs it in 3.5 seconds.
+This difference is reflected in the time each takes: the OVER clause enhancements take 22 – 75 seconds to perform the running totals, while the Quirky Update performs it in 3.5 seconds.

-Let’s hope that all of this is due to it being in a beta state, and that it will improve when it reaches RTM.
+Let’s hope that all of this is due to it being in a beta state and that it will improve when it reaches RTM.
 When it does reach the RTM status, I’ll test again to decide which method I’ll use.
 My impression right now is that it looks like I’ll be keeping the Quirky Update in my toolbag for a long time when performing running totals.

 Update: 2014-01-30